 but it appeared all white in Ted Smith's 2007 photos.

-A 2008 photo is available, and Wikimedia has several photos.
+A 2010 photo and a 2008 photo are available, and Wikimedia has several photos.
 This lighthouse guides vessels to Poland's Henryk

 Arctowski station, located on the west side of Admiralty Bay.
 The station is staffed year round.